slash-segmentation/cookiecutter-keplerpython/README.md

 Try [Cookiecutter][cookiecutter] on the new template and then try to load the workflow via [Kepler][kepler].

 If [Cookiecutter][cookiecutter] fails odds are there is text in the **xml** file that matches the token replacement signature used by [Jinja][jinga].
 A workaround is to find the problem **{{** characters and escape them using this technique: http://jinja.pocoo.org/docs/dev/templates/#escaping

+#### Step 5 Fixing LSIDs

+[Kepler][kepler] gives each workflow and everything it touches a unique identifier (LSID).
+This template lacks access to [Kepler][kepler] code to generate new LSIDs.
+To get around it.
+One should load [Kepler][kepler] and open the workflow generated from this template, then save the workflow with a new name, then save again with the old name.
+I know its weird, but it appears to work.